As IT professionals, we’re always looking for ways to get the best performance out of our systems.

 IBM introduced the Dynamic Platform Optimizer (DPO) feature in order to allow customers to improve processor/memory affinity on POWER hardware, all while client partitions are up and running.
 DPO was initially introduced on the Power 7+ hardware running firmware level 760, and continues to be offered on Power 8 hardware, yet I’ve rarely seen customers exploit it!
 For some reason, the feature has flown under the radar, but if you have a large PowerVM environment, and are exploiting DLPAR and LPM often, it is something you should consider.

-Here is a great representation of system resource allocation before and after a DPO operation from the IBM PowerVM Virtualization Managing and Monitoring Redbook:
+You can find a great representation of system resource allocation before and after a DPO operation from the IBM PowerVM Virtualization Managing and Monitoring Redbook.

 It’s very easy to see if your POWER server has suffered from suboptimal processor/memory affinity.
 By running the lsmemopt command from your HMC (V7.6.0 or later) against a managed system, you’ll be able to see the current state of your systems processor to memory placement (curr_sys_score) and the predicted placement after DPO is run (predicted_sys_score).